jchook/php-include-directive/README.md

 Example
 -------

-Make a file that can contain cpp-like #include directives.
+Make a file that can contain cpp-like #include directives and/or PHP templating.

 **Dockerfile.in**